renatomatos79/playground/lesson-001/readme.txt

 Please open a new browser and type: https://labs.play-with-docker.com/

-Click on Login button and then, after the login process click on start button After that, in the Instances page click on + Add new Instance button in order to start a new playground
+Click on the Login button and then, after the login process click on the start button After that, on the Instances page click on "+ Add new Instance" button in order to start a new playground

 =================================================================================